PALM: Pushing Adaptive Learning Rate Mechanisms for Continual Test-Time Adaptation: Proposed Methodology

-Though our method is robust, it is necessary to avoid miscalibrated labels.
-TENT \cite{wang2020tent} minimized the Shannon entropy on the output logits, defined as,

-where $p(y_c)$ refers to the softmax probability of class \textit{c} \ie $p(y_c)$ = softmax($h(x_k)$).
-Following previous CTTA work \cite{song2023ecotta}, we use entropy minimization as the main loss objective for adaptation where Eq. \ref{shannon} is minimized for samples below a certain threshold.
+\textbf{Optimization}: Though our method is robust, it is necessary to avoid miscalibrated labels.
+TENT \cite{wang2020tent} minimized the entropy on the output logits, \textit{l}, following $\mathcal{H}(l) = -\sum_{c}^{}p(l_c)\log(p(l_c))$, where $p(l_c)$ is the probability for class \textit{c}.
+Following EcoTTA \cite{song2023ecotta}, we use entropy minimization as the objective for adaptation where $\mathcal{H}(l)$ is minimized for samples below a certain fixed threshold $\mathcal{H}_0$ as,

-where $\mathds{1}$ is the indicator function and $\mathcal{H}_0$ is a fixed threshold set to $0.4 * lnC$, consistently following \cite{song2023ecotta}.
-To be fair with prior works \cite{wang2022continual, park2024layer}, we use the consistency loss between the model predictions on $x_k$ and its augmented version $\hat x_k$ to regularize the model as follows,
+$\mathcal{H}_0$ is set to $0.4 \times \log C$ following EcoTTA.
+For a fair comparison with prior works \cite{wang2022continual, park2024layer}, we apply a consistency loss between \textit{l} and $\hat{l}$, computed as the output logits from the augmented version of $x_k$, to regularize the model as follows,